x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/batch-migration-of-legacy-public-folders.md

 Add an additional step here suggesting to run Source Side Validation script at mailbox server on Exchange Server 2010.
 Please use the examples as documented here: https://techcommunity.microsoft.com/t5/Exchange-Team-Blog/Making-your-public-folder-migrations-faster-and-more-reliable/ba-p/917622

-1. On the legacy Exchange server, make sure that routing to the mail-enabled public folders that will exist in Microsoft 365 or Office 365 or Exchange Online continues to work until all DNS caches over the internet are updated to point to the Microsoft 365 or Office 365 or Exchange Online DNS where your organization now resides.
-To do this, run the following command to configure an accepted domain with a well-known name that will properly route email messages to the Microsoft 365 or Office 365 or Exchange Online domain.
+1. On the legacy Exchange server, make sure that routing to the mail-enabled public folders that will exist in Microsoft 365 or Office 365 or Exchange Online continues to work until all DNS caches over the internet are updated to point to the Microsoft 365, Office 365, or Exchange Online DNS where your organization now resides.
+To do this, run the following command to configure an accepted domain with a well-known name that will properly route email messages to the Microsoft 365, Office 365, or Exchange Online domain.

    ```PowerShell
    New-AcceptedDomain -Name "PublicFolderDestination_78c0b207_5ad2_4fee_8cb9_f373175b3f99" -DomainName contoso.onmicrosoft.com -DomainType InternalRelay